 jSign uses blockchain stamping to track documents and create audit trails.
 All changes made to your document are recorded to help protect against tampering and fraud.

-When signing documents online, it’s important to use a platform that complies with e-signature laws to ensure your documents are enforceable. jSign is compliant with all major electronic signature laws, including ESIGN and UETA.
+When signing documents online, it’s important to use a platform that complies with e-signature laws to ensure your documents are enforceable. jSign is compliant with all major electronic signature laws, including the ESIGN Act and UETA.

 With jSign, you can easily add, save, and manage contacts.
 Whenever you create a document, you can send it to an unlimited number of contacts, making it easy to streamline communications and document workflows.